-- Check that all diodes, resistor networks, ICs and the electrolytic capacitor are properly oriented. - Check that all components are actually soldered, that the joints are smooth and shiny and that there are no solder bridges.
-Use a lighted magnifying glass.
-Pay careful attention to the TO-92 9 volt regulator Q17. - Verify that R17 is really the 470 K $\Omega$ (yellow-violet-yellow-gold) resistor an error here will fry the micro-processor. - Check that the jumpers next to the power transformer are set for the proper line voltage. - If you have the Standard Kit, make sure the jumper is across the top two pins of J0, otherwise software unit selection will not work. - The low voltage electronics on the board are powered by the right bank power feed, so connecting only the left side of the board to AC power will not power the micro-processor.
+- Check that all diodes, resistor networks, ICs and the electrolytic capacitor are properly oriented. - Check that all components are actually soldered, that the joints are smooth and shiny and that there are no solder bridges. - Verify that R17 is really the 470 K Ω (yellow-violet-yellow-gold) resistor an error here will fry the micro-processor. - Check that the jumpers next to the power transformer are set for the proper line voltage. - If you have the Standard Kit, make sure the jumper is across the second row from the top of J0, otherwise software unit selection will not work. - The low voltage electronics on the board are powered by the right bank power feed, so connecting only the left side of the board to AC power will not power the micro-processor.